-Sec.
-32. (a) Section 15.1 of this act becomes effective July 1, 1996, and applies to State term contracts for which bids or offers are solicited on or after that date.

-(b) The remainder of the act is effective upon ratification.

-(c) Part 3 of Article 8B of Chapter 115C of the General Statutes, as rewritten in Section 3 of this act, applies to any school that has any grades of kindergarten through eighth grade beginning with the 1996-97 school year, and to the remaining schools beginning with the 1997-98 school year.
+- Sec.
+32. (a) G.S.
+115C-528 created in Section 14 of this act becomes effective July 1, 1996, and applies to State term contracts for which bids or offers are solicited on or after that date. - (b) Section 31 of this act becomes effective July 1, 1996, and the remainder of the act is effective upon ratification. - (c) Part 3 of Article 8B of Chapter 115C of the General Statutes, as rewritten in Section 3 of this act, applies to any school that has any grades of kindergarten through eighth grade beginning with the 1996-97 school year, and to the remaining schools beginning with the 1997-98 school year.
 The State Board shall establish appropriate deadlines for the development of school improvement plans after July 1, 1996.